CONGRATULATIONS Leonard

 Leonard, the information in every section of this report was individualized for you, whether you remember it by:

-However you visualize your MO – it's important to keep the message of your conative strengths in the front of your mind as you make life empowering decisions.
+However you visualize your MO, it's important to keep your conative strengths in mind as you make life-empowering decisions.